eflamm-of-passion/technical-test-aoe/scenarios/3-scenario-strategy.md

    - `ArcherStrategy` (effective against Pikemen)
    - `PikemanStrategy` (effective against Cavalry)
    - `CavalryStrategy` (effective against Archers)
+   - The strategies should have a method to send a unit *as return*, for a given enemy unit *as parameter*

 3. Implement a `Commander` class that:
    - Can deploy any unit strategy